ASSISTANT PUBLIC DEFENDER I

 •Ability to competently and resourcefully prepare for and manage an active District Court caseload; including, but not limited to, the handling of bail review hearings, District Court trials, preliminary hearings, violation of probation hearings, and modification of sentence hearings.

 •Actively communicate with clients, team members, and resources for optimal client outcomes.

 •Continuously seek professional development through trainings, continuing legal education, and trial skills courses.

 Training and Qualifications

-•Demonstrated commitment to zealous and comprehensive public defense.
+•Demonstrated commitment to zealous advocacy, public defense, and social justice.

 •Exposure to the proceedings and pace of the District Court (litigation experience or judicial clerkship helpful).

 membership in good standing in the Maryland Bar or Bar of another state by January,

 Education: Possession of a Juris Doctorate or equivalent degree from an accredited school of law.

 1. An Assistant Public Defender must be a member of the Maryland Bar at the time of appointment.